aryanlilian/aryanlilian/README.md

 # 🙋🏻‍♂️ Hi there I'm Bularu Lilian aka - A R Y A N

-## I'm an active Junior Programmer
+## I'm an active Junior Web Developer

 - 🖥 I'm a Software Engineer at SC Selir
 - 🔭 I’m currently working on a - [Personal Website](https://github.com/aryanlilian/EcoMon.git)